ukyouz/syntax-highlighted-cursor.nvim/README.md

     debounce_ms = 50,

-    -- If your cursor color not change immediately, try set this to true force_refresh_hack = false,
+    -- If your cursor color not change immediately, try set this to true -- This setting adds a keymap for `:` to iteslf with quiet flag, -- and let vim enter command mode for a moment
+    -- to force GUI refreshing cursor color. force_refresh_hack = false,

     -- Update Color on every cursor move